smartenterprisewisdom

-Quantum computing was long considered to be part of a distant future.
-However, it is quickly becoming a reality.
-Google’s recent announcement of its Willow quantum computing chip is a breakthrough generating significant media attention and questions about the implications for cybersecurity.
-Google’s Willow advancements are significant because of two major breakthroughs critical to the commercialization and adoption of useful quantum computers.
+Google’s Willow advancements were significant because of two major breakthroughs critical to the commercialization and adoption of useful quantum computers.
 The first is that Willow reduces errors as it scales up to more qubits.
 Historically, the major challenge with quantum computing has been that adding more qubits causes the error rate to increase, rendering the quantum computer impractical for solving complex problems.
 The second major achievement is the speed of Willow’s computations.
-Using the random circuit sampling (RCS) benchmark, Willow completed a computation in less than 5 minutes that would take a classical supercomputer 10 septillion years.
+Using the random circuit sampling (RCS) benchmark, Willow completed a computation in under five minutes that would take a classical supercomputer 10 septillion years.

 The Looming Quantum Threat to Cybersecurity?

-As mentioned above, commercially useful quantum computers are still years away.
+As mentioned above, commercially useful quantum computers are still thought to be years away.
 At the same time, concerted efforts are underway to prepare for the post-quantum age in cybersecurity and other relevant domains.
 Cybersecurity is poised to be one of the areas most impacted by quantum computing for one reason: algorithms.
 Many of today’s widely used encryption algorithms, such as RSA and ECC (Elliptic Curve Cryptography), rely on mathematical problems that are computationally difficult for classical computers to solve.
 However, quantum computers, leveraging the principles of quantum mechanics, can potentially break these algorithms with algorithms like Shor’s algorithm.
 This could render sensitive data, secure communications, and digital identities vulnerable to attacks.

 Which aspects of cybersecurity are vulnerable to quantum computing?